winter-beard/PlaylandOnscreen/README.md

 Things I failed at: getting graphic.svg to show up on website, having a fixed entity and then scrolly elements beneath it, getting each geojson route to animate as a single layer for each scroll then disappearing, getting sprite to animate on path, getting symbol to animate on path, getting static symbol to appear every few meters on path.
 Will continue working on this as part of mapping project.
 Illustrator photoshopping.
 AI2html.

-I also wanted to include a gallery of images for each movie but ran out of time, also possibly some major copyright issues as some I took with iPhone of streaming content.
+I also wanted to include a gallery of images for each movie but ran out of time, major copyright issues.
-Please look at graphic.svg I could not get it onto website and it really would have made webpage better.